oonqt/Emby.Notifications.Discord/README.md

 #### Embed Color
 This sets the accent color of the Rich Embed.
-It can be set via a color picker or by entering a hex value.
+It can be set via the color picker or by entering a hex value.
 The default color is green.

 ![embed accent color](https://i.memester.xyz/u/akd.png)